 Rory Bentley (Writer/Director):

 Rory Bentley is a writer / director based in London.
-A graduate of literature, he spent years marinating as an assistant director and producer for award winning production companies on commercials and feature films.
 In 2016 he co-wrote and shot the Straight 8 first prize winner JAMELLA, starring Jamie Demetriou, and in 2018 he was assistant to Paul King (PADDINGTON) in pre-production on a Disney feature film.

 His first crewed and budgeted independent short film VARKEN (2017) premiered at Academy / BAFTA recognised festivals worldwide.
 His latest independent short, BELONGING (2019) - a proof of concept for AMRIT - is currently in the festival circuit and was part of the Official Selection at the 73rd Edinburgh International Film Festival.